 Frequently Asked Questions

-Cardihab Pty Ltd is a digital health company that exists to help patients reach optimal health when at risk of, or living with, heart disease.
+A digital health company that exists to help patients reach optimal health when at risk of, or living with, heart disease - globally.

 What is Digital Cardiac Rehabilitation?

 Digital Cardiac Rehabilitation (DCR) is the term we use to describe the delivery of cardiac rehabilitation using digital technologies.
-Our scientifically validated Digital Cardiac Rehabilitation (DCR) solution uses smartphone apps and web portals to give clinicians the ability to deliver more convenient, flexible and engaging cardiac rehabilitation services to patients.
+Our scientifically validated DCR solution uses smartphone apps and secure web portals to give clinicians the ability to deliver more convenient, flexible and engaging cardiac rehabilitation services to patients.
 See the Solution page for more information.

 What is the scientific evidence behind Cardihab's products?

-Our Digital Cardiac Rehabilitation (DCR) solution implements a model of care that was scientifically validated in a world first randomised controlled trial (RCT).
+Our DCR solution implements a model of care that was scientifically validated in a world first randomised controlled trial (RCT).
 Randomised controlled trials are considered the"gold standard" level of evidence.
 In addition, our customers continue to achieve outcomes similar to the RCT in non-research settings, which speaks to translation into real world clinical practice, and health economic analysis indicates a positive cost-benefit ratio.
-Please contract us for a detailed discussion of efficacy, translation into clinical practice and health economics.
+Please contact us for a detailed discussion of efficacy, translation into clinical practice and health economics.

 Is a home-based program as good as doing the program at the rehabilitation centre?

 Yes.
-The "gold standard" randomised controlled trial research validating Cardihab's model of care demonstrated clinical outcomes that were no worse than the equivalent centre-based program.
+The "gold standard" randomised controlled trial research validating Cardihab's model of care demonstrated clinical outcomes that matched or exceeded the equivalent centre-based program.
 Outcomes similar to those observed in the RCT are observed in "business as usual" clinical (i.e. non-research) settings.

 What about data ownership and access?